 What Do I Look For in a CIPA Compliant Content Filter?

-CIPA (Children’s Internet Protection Act) is a bill enacted by the United States Congress in 2000 due to growing concerns over the inappropriate content, harmful and obscene content that children have access to online.
+CIPA (Children’s Internet Protection Act) is a bill enacted by the United States Congress in 2000 due to growing concerns over the inappropriate content that children have access to online.

 Students are falling behind during COVID-19.
 As schools shift towards remote learning or a hybrid environment, they need to provide safe online education that helps teachers keep students focused on their work.
 Schools need to provide flexible centralized tools and services to the schools they support.
 Implementing a web filter helps keep students on-task online without the need for teacher supervision and protects students from malicious content on the web.

 In addition to implementing a web filter, schools should also pair this with an internet safety policy that helps school employees, students, and parents understand what their school district’s policy is for keeping students safe online.

 What are the requirements I need to follow?

 To comply with CIPA, schools need to block or filter Internet access to pictures that are:

 - Harmful to minors (on computers that are accessible to minors)